 - Three to five business days after you submit the FAFSA, review your SAR for accuracy.

 - Read the COMMENT section carefully.

-- Follow the directions on the SAR to submit any needed corrections.
+- Follow the directions on the Student Aid Report (SAR) to submit any needed corrections.

 - To add SPC's School Code, 001528, or make a correction, you will need to use your FSA ID to log back in.